mahtokamal/Cyber_Security_Interviews/cyber_terminology.md

 ## Exploit
 In Cybersecurity, a exploit is any tools or techniques or piece of codes that attacker use to take advantge of vulnerability.
 Often, an exploit is delivered via a piece of code built to target that vulnerability such as (remote exploits, local exploits(physical system access ) or zero-days exploits).
 ## Threat
+In Cybersecurity, anything that could exploit a vulnerability, which could affect the confidentiality, integrity or availability of your systems, data, people, and more.

+A more advanced definition of threat is when an adversary or attacker has the opportunity, capability and intent to bring a negative impact upon your operations, assets, workforce and/or customers.
+Examples of this can include malware, ransomware, phishing attacks and more — and the types of threats out there will continue to evolve.

+For example, your organization may have no vulnerabilities to exploit due to a solid patch management program or strong network segmentation policies that prevent access to critical systems.
+However, in the real world, chances are extremely likely that you do have vulnerabilities, so let’s consider the risk factor.
 ## Risk
 ## Impact
 ## Governance